adrinorosario/HackerNEWS-Simplified/README.md

+###### Note:- I will review the pull requests.
+Once i fully review them, i will merge within the upcoming 5 days.
+Thank you all for your contributions :)

 # HackerNEWS-Simplified

 A more simplified and straightforward version of HackerNews.
 The project uses BeautifulSoup, a python web scraping framework to scrape the data from the hackernews website and take ony the most relevant news and displays it on your terminal.